ARB97/hw3/README.md

-HelLo, this is a rainbow webpage.
+Hello, this is a rainbow webpage.

+added this line on GITHUB.